Textualize/rich/docs/source/panel.rst

     from rich.panel import Panel
     print(Panel("Hello, [red]World!"))

-You can draw a panel around anything that Rich knows how to render.
+You can change the style of the panel by setting the ``box`` argument to the Panel constructor.
+See :ref:`appendix-box` for a list of available box styles.